 Where the curriculum ends, the journey of action begins.

 Learning for a change

 Roots of Change is specifically designed to help participants move from education to action.
 The program seeks to expose the assumptions that diminish our ability to bring about real and lasting change.
 Among these is the deterministic assertion that ‘there is no alternative’ – that the world we live in is the inevitable result of evolution or human nature.
 Enhancing our historical and economic literacy is an important first step toward freeing ourselves from these stories and becoming more effective agents for positive change.

-Since the program began in the early 1990s, participants have gone on to initiate numerous projects in their own communities – from farmers’ markets and co-ops to alternative currencies and local food councils.
+Since our Roots of Change program began in the early 1990s, participants have gone on to initiate numerous projects in their own communities – from farmers’ markets and coops to alternative currencies and local food councils.
 In doing so they have joined millions of others around the world who are resisting the destruction of people and the planet, while renewing their local economies, communities and cultures.